Extending perfect matchings to Hamiltonian cycles in line graphs: Line graphs of graphs with small maximum degree

 Conversely, let $M$ be a perfect matching of $L(G)$ and let $D=(v_1,v_2,\ldots,v_s)$ be a dominating cycle in $G$, for some $s\leq n$, such that the untouched vertices correspond to a subset of the cliques in $\mathcal{Q}$ not intersected by $M$.
 Note that there exists a one-to-one mapping between the untouched vertices in $G$ and the unintersected cliques in $\mathcal{Q}$, which is not necessarily onto.
 We traverse the cliques in $\mathcal{Q}$ as follows.
 Let $Q$ be a clique in $\mathcal{Q}$, with corresponding vertex $v\in V(G)$.
-We consider three cases:
+We consider three cases.

-\textbf{Case 1:} $E(Q)\cap M\neq \emptyset$.\\ By our assumption, $v=v_i$, for some $i\in [s]$, and we traverse $Q$ ($=Q_{i}$) using the unique path joining $V(Q_{i-1})\cap V(Q_{i})$ and $V(Q_{i})\cap V(Q_{i+1})$ which contains $E(Q)\cap M$.
+\textbf{Case 1:} $E(Q)\cap M\neq \emptyset$.\\ By our assumption, $v=v_i$ for some $i\in [s]$, and we traverse $Q$ ($=Q_{i}$) using the unique path joining $V(Q_{i-1})\cap V(Q_{i})$ and $V(Q_{i})\cap V(Q_{i+1})$ which contains $E(Q)\cap M$.

-\textbf{Case 2:} $E(Q)\cap M=\emptyset$ and $v \in D$.\\ In this case, $v=v_j$, for some $j\in[s]$, and we traverse $Q$ ($=Q_j$) using the edge with end-vertices $V(Q_{j-1})\cap V(Q_{j})$ and $V(Q_{j})\cap V(Q_{j+1})$.
+\textbf{Case 2:} $E(Q)\cap M=\emptyset$ and $v \in D$.\\ In this case, $v=v_j$ for some $j\in[s]$, and we traverse $Q$ ($=Q_j$) using the edge with end-vertices $V(Q_{j-1})\cap V(Q_{j})$ and $V(Q_{j})\cap V(Q_{j+1})$.

 \textbf{Case 3:} $E(Q)\cap M=\emptyset$ and $v \not\in D$.\\ Since $M$ is a perfect matching, all the cliques in $\mathcal{Q}$ sharing a vertex with $Q$ (which must be triangles in this case) are intersected by $M$.
-These 3--cliques are traversed as in Case 1, and in this way the edges of $Q$ are not intersected.\\
+These 3-cliques are traversed as in Case 1, and in this way the edges of $Q$ are not intersected.\\

 We traverse all the cliques in $\mathcal{Q}$ in the above way and let the resulting sequence of edges be $H_{L}$.
-We claim that $H_{L}$ is a hamiltonian cycle of $L(G)$ containing $M$.
+We claim that $H_{L}$ induces a Hamiltonian cycle of $L(G)$ containing $M$.
 By Case 1, $H_{L}$ contains $M$ and so every vertex of $L(G)$ is covered by $H_{L}$.
-Also, the sequence of cliques intersected by $H_{L}$, i.e. $Q_{1}, Q_{2}, \ldots, Q_{s}$, corresponds to the sequence of vertices in $D$, and so, since $D$ is connected and 2--regular, then $H_{L}$ is a connected cycle, proving our claim. \end{proof}
+Also, the sequence of cliques intersected by $E(H_{L})$, i.e. $Q_{1}, Q_{2}, \ldots, Q_{s}$, corresponds to the sequence of vertices in $D$, and so, since $D$ is connected and 2-regular, $H_{L}$ is a connected cycle, proving our claim. \end{proof} \begin{remark} Note that Lemma \ref{Lemma TechnicalUncoveredCorrespondance} is not true in general for $\Delta(G) > 3$.
+An easy example is shown in Figure \ref{delta4}: indeed, an arbitrary perfect matching of $L(G)$ can be extended to a Hamiltonian cycle, i.e. $L(G)$ is PMH, but there is no dominating cycle in $G$. \end{remark}

-The previous lemma can be generalised to connected graphs of arbitrary large degree by replacing dominating cycle with dominating tour.
-The proof is similar, but we omit the details here, since we do not really need this more general statement in what follows.